 See full article

-“Having collaborated for several concerts and recorded an album together, Leonardo García Alarcón and his ensembles are now seasoned veterans.
-Cappella Mediterranea and the Chœur de chambre de Namur are intimately familiar with one another.
-They know each other’s part as well as their own, and the result is a cohesive listening experience that allows us to discover or rediscover many marvels and delight in the fine details and sophistication of the writing.
-The tempo was energetic, and the dynamics perfectly dosed.
-The joyful passages and dances had an irresistible pulse, and the dramatic moments took on an astonishingly tragic dimension.
-For example, when Orfeo got the terrible news, the distortion of time produced a frightening effect.
-Nevertheless, what dominated the entire evening was clarity and light, the joy of playing and singing such a masterpiece
+“After several concerts and the recording of an album, conductor Leonardo García-Alarcón and his ensembles are perfectly in tune.
+The rapport with the Cappella Mediterranea and the Chœur de chambre de Namur is symbiotic: each performer knows their own part and those of the others inside out, and the cohesion is flawless.
+For the audience, this results in perfect clarity, allowing them to discover or rediscover a wealth of wonders, subtleties of composition and refinements of structure.
+The tempo is energetic, and the dynamics perfectly measured.
+This gives the joyful passages and dances an irresistible pulse, and the dramatic moments a striking tragic dimension.
+For example: this distortion of time, when Orfeo learns the terrible news, has a formidable effect.
+But what dominates the entire evening is clarity, light, and the joy of performing and singing such a masterpiece.”

 Matthieu Roc for Resmusica